Home and Learn: Games Programming Course

 We have three buttons that refer to new records: New Record, Save New Record, and Cancel New Record.
 The New Record button will only clear the Text Fields, and ready them for new data to be entered.
 We can also disable some other buttons, including the New Record button.
 Another thing we can do is to make a note of which record is currently loaded.
 If a user changes his or her mind, we can enable all the buttons again by clicking the Cancel button.
 Clicking the Save New Record button will do the real work of saving the data to the database.

 If that's all a little confusing, try the following.
 Click on your Save New Record button to select it.
-In the Properties area on the right, locate the Enabled property:
+In the Properties area on the right of Netbeans, locate the Enabled property:

 Uncheck the box to the right of enabled.
 The Save New Record will be disabled.
 Do the same for the Cancel New Record button.
 The Cancel New Record will be disabled.
 When your form loads, it will look like this: